 warranty.
 For most residential carpets, a 7/16" thickness is most common

 and either a 6-pound density or an 8-pound density will be recommended.
-Berber
+I

-styles may require a special padding with higher density and thickness
+Carpet Styles may require a special low-profile type of padding with higher density

 Don't make the mistake of thinking that a